Sunday, August 28, 2011

 1 cup dark chocolate chips, melted in a small bowl

-1 can whipped cream ( or make you own) or use whipped coconut cream ( recipe below)
+1 can whipped cream ( or make you own) or use whipped coconut cream for vegan altertnaive ( recipe below)

 Sprinkles ( or chopped nuts) for decoration in a small bowl